aholzinger/snd-hdspe/README.md

 This builds the snd-hdspe.ko kernel driver in the sound/pci/hdsp/hdspe subdirectory.

+**Signing the driver**

+- On modern Linux distributions, especially when SecureBoot comes into play, you might need to sign the driver prior to trying it out or to install it.
+[This StackExchange post](https://unix.stackexchange.com/a/751571) explains pretty well what is to be done.

+**Prerequisites before trying out the driver**

 - You may need to blacklist the stock snd-hdspm driver as this driver targets the same devices.
 Create a file /usr/lib/modprobe.d/hdspe.conf with the following content:

         blacklist snd-hdspm

 **Trying out the driver**